cjcon90/hot-dogz/README.md

 Due to certain complexities involved in this, particularly taking into account that the app may not have regular uploads, to achieve a minimum viable product I decided to go with just 'Hot' (most liked of all time) and 'New' (newly uploaded dogs) for the app.
 4. Similarly, in order to achieve a MVP, breed selection was kept to one select item, with an option for mixed-breed included in the options.
 5. Images were used for some form pages, but not for the login/register page as outlined in the app which were kept clean
-6. In desktop view, 'My Dogs' and 'Favourites' were originally positioned side by side, however in practice - as a user would likely have much more favouirites than uploads, to these were kept one above the other is it provided a more balanced layout.
+6. In desktop view, 'My Dogs' and 'Favourites' were originally positioned side by side, however in practice - as a user would likely have much more favourites than uploads, to these were kept one above the other is it provided a more balanced layout.

 ## Database Models and Schema